IO-Design-Team/mock_event_channel/README.md

 ## Additional information

-This package will be discontinued when this PR gets released to stable: https://github.com/flutter/flutter/pull/123726
+This package will be discontinued when this PR gets released to stable: https://github.com/flutter/flutter/pull/124415

+This package is an exact copy of that code, so all you need to do when that PR is released is remove this package from your pubspec.